Kentucky governor signs pension bill as special session ends

 The governor said he’s not concerned about any potential legal challenge, saying “there’s no basis” for it.

 Bevin has wrangled with the politically sensitive pension issue as he seeks reelection this year.
-His Democratic challenger, Attorney General Andy Beshear, has said the restrictiveness of Bevin’s proclamation calling lawmakers into session created “a clear danger” that any measure winning passage would be challenged in court.
+His Democratic challenger, Attorney General Andy Beshear, has said the restrictiveness of Bevin’s proclamation calling lawmakers into session created “a clear danger” that any measure winning passage could be challenged in court.

+Beshear said Wednesday that the new law’s options for affected agencies “range from potentially illegal to simply impossible.”
+Beshear said he’s offering “a real fix” — a reference to his support of expanded gambling to generate more revenue for underfunded public pension systems.
+Bevin calls expanded gambling a “sucker’s bet.”

 The midsummer session had a starkly different outcome than another pension-related special session that Bevin convened last December, when lawmakers went home without taking action.
-This time, Bevin spent weeks building support for his pension proposal.

 The new law will allow the agencies to stay with the Kentucky Retirement Systems at full cost, leave the retirement system by paying a lump sum equal to future projected benefits payments or buy their way out in installment payments over 30 years.